kilnfi/cosmos-validator-watcher/README.md

    --denom value                            denom used in metrics label (eg. atom or uatom) --denom-exponent value                   denom exponent (eg. 6 for atom, 1 for uatom) (default: 0) --validator value [ --validator value ]  validator address(es) to track (use :my-label to add a custom label in metrics & ouput)
-   --x-gov value                            version of the gov module to use (v1|v1beta1) (default: "v1beta1") --help, -h                               show help --version, -v                            print the version
+   --webhook-url      value                 endpoint where to send upgrade webhooks --x-gov value                            version of the gov module to use (v1|v1beta1) (default: "v1beta1") --help, -h                               show help --version, -v                            print the version